Solar loans: Financing for solar energy and solar panels

-Help save the earth and save money with solar energy.
+Help save the earth with solar energy — and save money at the same time.

 While you may not be able to commit to an entire solar roof from Tesla, solar panels could still be a great investment.
-The world is slowly moving towards renewable energy, and there are incredible benefits to supporting that move — both financially and environmentally.
-We’ll show you what to look for in solar panel financing options and what you might expect to pay to go green in a big way.
+The world is slowly moving towards renewable energy, and there are incredible benefits to supporting that move, both financially and environmentally.
+You have multiple options when it comes to financing solar panels for your home.

 How can I finance solar panels?